 Culture Pass GR

-If you’re interested in seeing several of these exhibits or productions, consider purchasing Culture Pass GR, which is currently being sold for the reduced price of $20.
+If you’re interested in seeing several of these exhibits or productions, consider purchasing Culture Pass GR, which covers admission to cultural institutions for one price.

 The pass gives you three days of access to Grand Rapids’ most popular cultural venues: Grand Rapids Art Museum, Grand Rapids Public Museum, Urban Institute for Contemporary Arts, Grand Rapids African American Museum & Archives, and the John Ball Zoo.